Understanding Hydrocodone Addiction

 Hydrocodone may interact with other substances or medications.
 This is why it is important to inform your doctor about any drugs, vitamins, and herbal supplements you are using.
 Some substances may increase the effects of the drug, while others may cause a diminished effect.

 Some of the medications that interact with hydrocodone are:

 - Antipsychotic drugs used to manage bipolar disorder, depression, and schizophrenia

-- Benzodiazepines (benzos), a type of anti-anxiety drugs
+- Benzodiazepines (benzos), a type of anti-anxiety drug

 Using hydrocodone with other opioid drugs such as heroin, fentanyl, codeine, and morphine is particularly dangerous.
 That is because taking one opioid can depress the system.
-Taking more than one at the same time can double the effect, leading to respiratory problems, overdoses, and death.
-Similarly, using alcohol while using fentanyl can also severely depress the system and lead to danger.
+Taking more than one at the same time may double the effect, leading to respiratory problems, overdoses, and death.
+Similarly, using alcohol while using fentanyl may also severely depress the system and lead to danger.

 Hydrocodone Abuse Statistics

 In the United States, hydrocodone is one of the most prescribed pain relievers.
 In 2013, the Drug Enforcement Administration (DEA) reported the doctors issued “more than 136 million prescriptions for hydrocodone-containing products.”

 Other sources discuss hydrocodone addiction.
 The Centers for Disease Control and Prevention (CDC) stated that prescription painrelievers contributed to seven out of ten prescription drug-related deaths for women.